skhemissa/Secure-OpenLDAP-Debian/README.md

 $ sudo dpkg-reconfigure slapd
 ```
 For the first screen: to the question “omit OpenLDAP server configuration”: select "No".

 Next screen; set a FQDN as the base DN: in our case "test.local".

 Next screen: set the name of the organization: in our case, base DN is used.

 Next screen: set then confirm the password for admin.

 Next screen: select OpenLDAP database backend: MDB is recommended type.

-Next screen: to the question “Do you want the database to be removed when slapd is purged?”select “Yes”.
+Next screen: to the question “Do you want the database to be removed when slapd is purged?”: select “Yes”.

 Next screen: to the question “Move old database?": select “Yes”.

 Test the configuration :